Ocean cruising in Egypt

 The Giza Pyramid Complex

-The Pyramids of Giza are the last remaining wonder of the ancient world.
-Standing alone in desert just outside of Cairo, the complex includes the Great Pyramid of Giza, the Pyramid of Kharfe, the Pyramid of Menkuaru and the Great Sphinx of Giza.
+The Pyramids of Giza are the last remaining wonder of the ancient world and a must-see on an Egypt cruise.
+Standing alone in the desert just outside of Cairo, the complex includes the Great Pyramid of Giza, the Pyramid of Kharfe, the Pyramid of Menkuaru and the Great Sphinx of Giza.
 Nearly 5,000 years ago, Giza served as the burial grounds for the Egyptian royals and today is a fascinating open-air museum complex complete with the Khufu Ship (an ancient ship used to transport to the afterlife found buried nearby), camels and a nightly sound and light show.
-The Grand Egyptian Museum – described as the largest archaeological museum in the world ¬– is also just two kilometres away.
+The Grand Egyptian Museum – described as the largest archaeological museum in the world – is also just two kilometres away.

 The Suez Canal is the border between Asia and Africa, an artificial waterway connecting the Red Sea with the Mediterranean Sea, and a popular route for cruise ships to take.
 The canal was built in Egypt’s Belle Epoque, an era of extravagance and innovation, and birthed the canalside cities of Port Said and Ismailia.
 Today sailing the canal is fascinating, passing through the seaport of Suez with its elegant mosques and verdant Ganayen neighbourhood.
 Other canalside sights include Ismailia, all faded grandeur with colonial villas and orchard, and cosmopolitan Port Said.
 Make sure to book a cruise itinerary that transits the Suez Canal – a truly memorable experience.